hewner/csse403/Homework/RustWebserver/README.md

 In this step, we want every webpage render to contain a fortune.

-FortuneReader is our database, which reads classic unix fortunes from a datafile in order until they run out and the whole program crashes.
+This is our database, which reads classic unix fortunes from a datafile in order until they run out and the whole program crashes.
 To make this fortunes thing like a database, I'm going to require
 that:

 1. We only open the datafile once
-2. We never reuse a fortune, so if we have multiple simultaneous requests each request must be given a unique fortune
+2. We never reuse a fortune, so if we have multiple simultaneous requests each request be given a unique fortune

 Basically this amounts to requiring there only be 1 FortuneReader object.
 How can this be achived in Rust?
 There are a couple ways